UMBCCyberDawgs/umbccyberdawgs.github.io/dawgctf.md

 # DawgCTF 2018

-The [UMBC Cyber Dawgs](http://umbccd.umbc.edu/) are hosting our second annual CTF on Sunday, March 11 from 10am-5pm.
+The [UMBC Cyber Dawgs](http://umbccd.umbc.edu/) are hosting our second annual CTF on Sunday, March 11 from 11am-7pm.

-Registration will be required, details are coming soon.
+Registration is required.

 DawgCTF will be a Jeopardy style CTF open to all undergraduate college students (we might allow some grad students, talk to us).
 It will be held in the UMBC